-Most probably, the companies in your industry already have a blog where regularly post content for their audience.
+Most probably, the companies in your industry already have a blog where their folks regularly post content for their audience.
 They can do this because they have a content department or an agency they work with.

 Several tips for inviting content marketers to post on your blog